fightiiing/ChatGPT-Dall-e/README.md

-ChatGPT api in a React made app.
+Functional ChatGPT api in a React made app.